geekysatbir/paper-id649/README.md

 ## Publication Status
 Camera-ready version submitted for publication.

-## EB1A Evidence
-This publication serves as evidence of extraordinary ability in the field of Customer Engineering with focus on Artificial Intelligence Operations and Observability.

 ## Code Implementation

 This repository includes a Python implementation of the AI observability and monitoring system described in the paper.